Hiking: Myths and prejudices

 Theoretically, that’s true.
 Theoretically.

-But: Not only do you have to get there and back somehow, you may need appropriate equipment.
+But: Not only do you have to get there and back somehow, but you may also need appropriate equipment.
+In addition, there are all kinds of unnecessary expenses for restaurants, cafes, souvenirs, swimming pool, sauna, …

 Only beginners and sick people use walking sticks.